RuneBlaze/belinda/docs/src/intro.md

 Belinda is designed with single-node scalability, performance, and ease of use in mind.
 It is mostly developed for studying community detection outputs (e.g., Leiden, VieClust, etc.).

-Belinda maps each cluster to a row inside a dataframe.
-This abstraction allows manipulating a clustering just like how one manipulates a dataframe.
+Belinda's data model maps each cluster to a row inside a dataframe.
+This data model allows manipulating a clustering just like how one manipulates a dataframe.
 Moreover, calculating statistics, writing edited clusterings to disk, and some graph analytics (e.g., getting high degree nodes from a graph, and then seeing which clusters they belong to) are all made easy with Belinda.